MarionChaff/piano-transcription/README.md

 **Database**

-- >10,000 very short midi files with one or many notes played simultaneously (midi files contains information such as as musical notes, timing, velocity, pitch, and instrument data)
+- Very short midi files with one or many notes played simultaneously (midi files contains information such as as musical notes, timing, velocity, pitch, and instrument data)

 **X data pre-processing** (cf. file 1-data-preprocessing.ipynb)